 To start using a script you must first install it via Scripts in the burger menu in the main window.
 Note that installing a script does not automatically make the script active.
 If it's a Main Interface or Profile Configuration script then you must install it then go to the relevant tab and tick the checkbox for that script.
 To use a Runtime script in a profile, after installing it you must select it in the Scripts page of the profiles configuration.
 If it's a Location script then you must create (or modify) a profile so it does a backup or sync with that script.

-To export a script, go to the Scripts window (via Preferences -> Scripts in the main menu), select the script (or scripts) you wish to export, then right-click on the selection and choose Export from the pop-up menu.
+To export a script, go to the Scripts window (via burger menu -> Scripts in the main window), select the script (or scripts) you wish to export, then click the Export button.

 Editing and Checking Scripts

 Starting with SyncBackPro V8, a new built-in script editor was included.
 This can only be used with Pascal and Basic scripts (VBScript is not supported).
-To edit a script (after it has been imported), go to the Scripts window (via Preferences -> Scripts in the main menu), select the script you wish to edit, then click the Edit button (or right-click on the script and choose Edit from the pop-up menu).
+To edit a script (after it has been imported), go to the Scripts window (via burger menu -> Scripts in the main window), select the script you wish to edit, then click the Edit button.

 The script editor has language sensitive syntax highlighting, auto-completion (ctrl-space), parameter hints (ctrl-shift-space) and can compile scripts (ctrl-F7) to check them for errors.
 You can also perform test search (ctrl-f) and replace (ctrl-r).